saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 The difference for me was practical.
 I wanted builders with git worktrees that merge automatically.
 I wanted a `read` extension backed by a tree-sitter index for token efficiency.
 I wanted guardrails for models that loop.
 With Pi, I could build these as isolated extensions without fighting the core architecture.
-Your mileage may vary — both frameworks are solid — but Pi's model-to-extension mapping felt more natural for my use case.
+Pi's model-to-extension mapping fit my use case well.

 ## A real workflow: adding a feature end-to-end